diesimo-ai/TinyQ/README.md

 # Quantizer

-A lightweight PyTorch quantization library focusing on post-training static quantization for efficient CPU deployment.
+A lightweight PyTorch quantization Module focusing on post-training static quantization for efficient deployment of large-scale models at the edge.

 ## Features